saymrwulf/stable-baselines3/notes.md

-2017-12-15T08:04:00 - Implementing approach from a new paper read last night (stable-baselines3) 2017-12-15T18:52:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2017-12-15T21:49:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3)
+2017-12-15T08:04:00 - Implementing approach from a new paper read last night (stable-baselines3) 2017-12-15T18:52:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2017-12-15T21:49:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2017-12-23T04:28:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3)